htonkovac/AzureInterRegionalRoutingLab/README.md

 # Goals
 Create a lab environment that can be used for demonstrating cross region traffic flow.

+# Prerequisites
+Terraform
+Terragrunt
+Azure Account with RG and SA

 # Terragrunt
 ## applying whole region
 This should be done only the first time around.
 Once the whole infra is deployed future changes are to be applied single module at a time